-Solar inverters are complex systems that are prone to problems and eventually wear down and need to be replaced.
-In this guide, we’ll show the current 2020 solar inverter replacement costs for the top solar inverter brands.
+Solar inverters are complex systems that can be prone to problems and eventually wear down and need to be replaced.
+In this guide, we’ll show the current 2021 solar inverter replacement costs for the top solar inverter brands.

 Fronius Inverter Replacement

 Austrian brand Fronius is one of the leading manufacturers in the market when it comes to photovoltaic electronics and solar inverters and accessories.
 Fronius solar inverters are known to be efficient and reliable which makes them perfect for residential and commercial uses.
 The introduction of the brand’s SnapINverter series (Primo and Symo) was pivotal in Fronius’ emergence as a leader in solar inverters.

 When Fronius inverters encounter problems, it will be displayed as fault codes that pertain to certain problems.
 In the SnapINverter series, the common fault codes displayed are ‘state 461’ and ‘state 457’ which signify problems in the software that only needs to be updated.
 However, if the solar inverter displays fault codes other than these two, then it might mean that the whole inverter needs to be replaced.

 Fronius inverters are also accompanied by a 5-year warranty.
 Currently with an extra 5 year promotion warranty ending December 2021.

 Fronius Primo Cost

 Fronius Primo solar inverters are one of the best for residential installations.
 These are reliable single-phase string inverters with a unique snap-in design and a great interface that is user-friendly.
 Their performance reliability stems from the “active cooling” system which is a feature that prevents the inverter from overheating by extracting heat at a high rate, efficiently reducing thermal stress to improve performance.
 Primo inverters have a range of power ratings from 3.0kW to 8.2kW.